-This was the first commercially available POS system with a widget-driven color graphic touch screen interface and was installed in several restaurants in the ...
+This was the first commercially available POS system with a widget-driven color ....
+Other typical functions of a POS system are to store sales information for ...

 Reach active buyers and immediately increase your visibilityGet Started

 Take the pain out of POS.
 Vend is a beautifully designed, responsive point–of– sale system that makes it fast & easy to sell to your customers, and keep them ...

 Find great deals on eBay for POS System in Complete PC-Based Retail Point of Sale Systems.
 Shop with confidence.

 A Point of Sale System includes everything you'll need to get started with POS in your business.
 Depending on your needs and the type of business you have, ...